 It’s common to hear someone in the hood talk about “crack prices” when referring to something inappropriately priced.

-One day my dad parked his car outside and went through extra effort to put his Club anti-theft device on.
+One day my dad parked his car outside and went through the extra effort of putting his Club anti-theft device on.
 I asked him why he put The Club on.
 His response was, “So some crackhead doesn’t steal my car and sell it for 5 dollars.”

 While 5-year old me didn’t know how much cars cost, I knew they were a lot more than 5 dollars.
 Once I learned that the rock is the most important thing to a crackhead, it all made sense.